 After breakfast, head back towards the coast via the beautiful Lake Skadar, the largest lake in the Balkans.
 First stop will be the Moraca Monastery, surrounded by a garden of hydrangeas and roses and on to the nation's compact capital, Podgorica.
 Take a walk through the town before moving on to Lake Skadar.
-Enjoy a leisurely 2 hour boat trip on the lake before making a stop at a local winery in the village of Limljani.
+Enjoy a leisurely 2 hour boat trip on the lake before making a stop at a local winery in Virpazar.
 Sample the local wine that the Lake Skadar region is famous for producing and receive a demonstration in wine making techniques.
 On the way back to Tivat pass the iconic island of Sveti Stefan, now home to an exclusive Aman resort (photo stop).
 Check-in to the hotel in Tivat for a 2 night stay.
 (B)

 Start the day with a visit to Montenegro’s most famous town, Budva.
 Explore the charming Old Town with its mediaeval walls, cobbled lanes and small shady piazzas.
 Afterwards head to the old capital city of Cetinje at the foot of Lovcen national park.
 Take a look around King Nicola’s Museum, which is home to many interesting artefacts documenting Montenegro’s tumultuous history, followed by a walk up the 461 steps to the mausoleum of the national hero Petar II Petrovic-Njegos, located on top of Jezerski Vrh, Montenegro’s second highest peak.
 Return to Tivat stopping for lunch in Njegusi village, where you will sample the delicious, locally produced, meats and cheeses that the village is famous for.
 (B,L)